reischapa/kv-ates/README.md

     * mobile-broadband-provider, modemmanager (3g, if not installed by installer)
     * thunar/nautilus (makes usb drives so much easier)
     * nm-connection-editor
+    * ttf-ms-fonts (for helvetica and other "default" ms fonts)

 ## autojump, script:
   * ~~autojump on arch needs a symlink from the .bash to .sh~~ nope, solved on .bashrc